In addition to installing and configuring the development environment on your computer, you also need to configure your headset.

 Turn on Unknown Sources to allow content from unknown sources.

-The first time you run an application that was not downloaded from the Store, you will need to launch it directly.
-Once you have run an application from an unknown source at least once, it will appear in the Library section of your Home screen.
-You may then launch the app as usual from there as long as Unknown Sources is enabled.
+The first time you run an application that was not downloaded from the Store, you need to launch it directly.
+After running an application from an unknown source once, it will appear in the Library section of your Home screen.
+You can then launch the app normally from there, provided Unknown Sources remains enabled.